LukeSmithxyz/based.cooking/src/granola.md

 9. Wait 15 minutes, take out of oven, stir, put back in oven (swap oven location of cookie sheets for even cooking)
 10. Wait 10 minutes, take out of oven, **do not stir** (helps form clumps), let it cool
 11. Coarsely chop Dried Fruit and mix in
-12. Store in sealed container
-13. Serve with yogurt, milk, fresh fruit, etc
+12. Serve with yogurt, milk, fresh fruit, etc

 ## Contribution